top of page

-A Nietzchean tale: What makes an Overman?
+A Nietzschean tale: What makes an Overman?

 A feminist icon

-Friedrich Nietzche is considered by many to be one of the greatest western philosophers who have ever lived.
+Friedrich Nietzsche is considered by many to be one of the greatest western philosophers who have ever lived.
 His ideas and arguments have both influenced and inspired a legion of high profile artists, scientists, philosophers and leaders alike, becoming probably one of the most well known German philosophers of all time.

 True worlds, Last men and Nihilism